Douglas Pierce is the founder of Prescription Hope, a national prescription drug access program designed to make medication affordable for all.

 Although Mr. Pierce enjoyed what he did, he became acutely aware of a major problem faced by many Americans: the high cost of medication.
 Thus, he set out to find a solution to this problem and that is how the idea for Prescription Hope came to be.
 Since its inception in 2006, the company has been dedicated to providing their customers with unparalleled savings on prescription medications.
 Through Prescription Hope, people who qualify for patient assistance programs receive medication year-round for just $50 a month.
 When you look at the cost of prescription drugs in the United States, this is an incredible feat.

 Today, Prescription Hope, operates all over the United States, with a processing center in Columbus, Ohio, and their recently opened new headquarters in Stuart, Florida.
 The company now has over 30,000 square feet of office space in Florida and they are only expanding from there.
-Douglas Pierce is proud to be growing his company in the great state of Florida and to be providing jobs to the local community.

 Where did the idea for Prescription Hope come from?